Ecuadorians to pick president under strict pandemic measures

 That conviction barred him from running as Arauz’s vice presidential candidate.

-An earlier attempt by Ecuadoran prosecutors to extradite him from Belgium in an unrelated kidnapping case was rejected by Interpol on human rights grounds.
+An earlier attempt by Ecuadorian prosecutors to extradite him from Belgium in an unrelated kidnapping case was rejected by Interpol on human rights grounds.

 Moreno won office four years ago with the backing of Correa but broke with him, pursuing business-friendly policies as the nation’s economy was hit by a slide in oil and commodities prices.
 While eligible to seek reelection, he chose not to run.